yassine-bennkhay/DS-Algorithms-Dart/README.md

 # DS-Algorithms-Dart
-This repository will be updated consistently with my journey in practicing algorithms and Data structure.
+This repository will be updated consistently with the code in Instagram(@yassinebennkhy) Data structure and algorithms posts serie